dannovikov/cmpr/README.md

 ## Program in English!

+Cmpr is a tool for programming in natural language.

-Have you ever wanted to write your code in English and have an LLM compile it into a programming language like C or Python?
+Code is written in NL, such as English, and translated or compiled by the LLM into a programming language, like Python or C.
-No?
-Well, now you can.

-The programming language code is treated as generated code, which we do not edit directly.
+The PL code is treated as generated code, while we work on the NL level.

-We're still programming, but now in English!

-Programming in English has a learning curve, like any new programming language, but also some benefits.
+Programming in English has a learning curve, like any new programming language.
-The greatest difficulty in programming and debugging, especially in someone else's code, is understanding what is going on.
-Reading a program in English makes this much easier.

-Code comments are famous for being out of date or simply incorrect, but when the code is generated from the comments, you know that's not the case.
-You can also still read the implementation, of course, when necessary.
-You might call this "DDD" for documentation-driven development: write the docs and get the code for free.
+You might also call this "DDD" for documentation-driven development: write the docs (or detailed spec) and get the code for free.

 The difficulties are: